 Trained club Instructors will teach you to train your dog.
 This is the beginning of a special partnership you and your dog will share and build upon while learning to work as a team.
 Your puppy will learn to walk on lead without pulling, to sit, stay, drop and stand using voice and hand signals and the very important command, to come when called.
 As you and your dog gain confidence and learn new skills you will progress through the classes building on those skills already acquired.
 Once you and your dog are working well together there are other avenues where you can continue to develop skills and learn more and be introduced to the world of Obedience Trialling and Rally Obedience.

 Whether your dog is a puppy or a more mature dog, has a Pedigree, is a rescue dog, or is a cross breed the basic training he has received at the local obedience club will enable you and your dog to get ready to enter the world of Obedience Trialling and Rally Obedience.
-To enter in these competitions you need a trained dog that is registered with a controlling body, in New South Wales and that is DOGS NSW either on the main register or associate register.
-You also need to be a member of DOGS NSW.
+To enter in these competitions you need a trained dog that is registered with a controlling body, in Queensland and that is DOGS Queensland either on the main register or associate register.
+You also need to be a member of DOGS QUEENSLAND.

 Please be warned that Obedience Trialling and Rally Obedience will open up a new world for you and your dog.
 Some people newly introduced to the world of obedience find trialling addictive and each weekend people head off with their dogs to compete in Obedience and Rally O, along the way forming friendships with like minded people.
 Often people go on to find other avenues in which they can compete with their dog, but no matter what dog sport is chosen, obedience is the key and is the basis of all training to have control over your dog.